 You will often hear Russian characters not using articles in sentences, for example: "large rocket ship blows up hotel with missile".
-This is because Russian does not have articles at all, unless you count the "to"/"ta" in local Northern dialects.
+This is because Russian does not have articles at all, unless you count some colloquial dialects in the north.
 "Large rocket ship" is a translation of Bol'shoy Raketny Korabl (BRK), an official Russian designation for a missile-carrying destroyer like the Project 956 Sarych "Sovremennyy" class.

 Apart from article misuse, there are other characteristic traits of a Russian accent.
 Most of them come from the use of Russian pronunciation: 'R' in Russian is trilled and vowels in unstressed positions are usually 'reduced' to very short and more open-mouthed vowels.
 Some English vowels are indistinguishable to the Russian ear (for example, it is difficult for them to distinguish "man" and "men" or "bat" and "bet") note .
 Also, Russian does not have "long" vowels, so they do not distinguish them from short ones neither while hearing nor when pronouncing them (and even those who do, usually stress long vowels too much, for Russian stress is performed via both length and tone).